How to Restrict Content in WordPress (Complete Guide)

 Whether you want to create a paid membership for your content, sell an online course, or create an in-house knowledge base with WordPress, you’ll need a plugin to restrict user access.
 That’s because WordPress doesn’t offer a built-in way to restrict content.

 It’s straightforward to restrict access to your content in WordPress with the help of the right plugin.
+In this article, I’ll show you how to restrict user access to your content in WordPress.

 Why Restrict WordPress Content